SrzStephen/DisaVu/README.md

 1. SPB: How might we determine the extent of damage to individual homes in a given disaster-impacted area?

-2. ADB: How might we determine the condition of critical infrastructure and prioritise recovery needs after a disaster impacts a given area?
+2. ADB: How might we determine the condition of critical infrastructure and prioritize recovery needs after a disaster impacts a given area?

 3. NASA ESDS: How can we help society respond to natural disasters using Earth Remote Sensing Observations?